Siphon880gh/devbrain/AI Agentic Engineer (4. Can create autonomous agents)/OpenClaw/Caveat - OpenClaw Needs an Orchestration Layer.md

-## Caveat: Does OpenClaw Need an Orchestration Layer?

 Short answer: **yes, for complex workflows**.

 OpenClaw can run agents, scheduled tasks, and triggers.
 It is strong as an agent runtime, but it is not primarily a full multi-step workflow orchestrator.